Ium101/Files-and-Folders-Lister-Z/README.md

 Python 3 is required to run the `.py` scripts.

+## Enterprise Edition

+- Do NOT include credits in the output files (TXT / DOCX / JSON).
+- Can create folders in the same structure as JSON file that's going to be selected.

 For more details and advanced options, see the `USER_MANUAL.md` file.
 For support or more information, contact Ium101.

+## Enterprise Edition

+- Do NOT include credits in the output files (TXT / DOCX / JSON).
+- Can create folders in the same structure as JSON file that's going to be selected.

 # Listador de Pastas e Arquivos Z
 Um utilitário Python para gerar listas organizadas de arquivos e pastas em um diretório, com opções de saída em DOCX, TXT ou JSON.
 Recursos incluem listagem recursiva, ordenação e formatos de saída personalizáveis.